 Although the Bank looks vastly different from its humble beginnings, it is our commitment to our founding values that allows us to continue to perform at a level that places us among the best and highest performing banks in the country.
 Not only do we measure performance in financial goals but also in our pledge to assist our communities, whether it be in the aftermath of a hurricane, lending support to our education system or helping our customers affected by the economic downturn.

-We expect this anniversary annual report will help to demonstrate the evolution of Commonwealth Bank Limited as a high performing and diversified organization.
-With pride in our history and our unwavering commitment to service excellence, the Bank will continue to strive to build a greater organization, with the accomplishments of the past 50 years as the foundation for our future success.
+Deeply ingrained in Commonwealth Bank’s corporate culture is a proud tradition of community involvement and local investment.
+As ‘Bahamians helping Bahamians’, we remain committed to social responsibility as a good corporate citizen.
+We expect this year’s annual report will help to demonstrate the evolution of Commonwealth Bank Limited as a high performing and diversified financial organization; and first choice for all Bahamians.
+As we approach our 60th year, we celebrate our history and unwavering commitment to service excellence.
+We affirm, that we will continue to strive to build a greater organization, with the accomplishments of the past as the foundation for our future success.

 Thank you for choosing Commonwealth Bank as your financial partner.